-A supportive manager is the No. 1 factor in job satisfaction, employees reported in a survey by Robert Half and the American Institute of CPAs (AICPA).
-So it’s important to take a genuine interest in your employees’ career and professional development by offering mentoring or coaching and helping employees create a clear career path.
+A supportive manager plays a huge role in job satisfaction, so it’s important to take a genuine interest in your employees’ career and professional development.
+You can offer training or mentoring in the workplace.
 It’s also crucial to support employees’ work-life balance; that means being as flexible as possible when personal and family issues arise.

-It’s important that your employees know that they can talk to you when they have a problem or a question, but you can also motivate them by regularly reaching out to them.
-That means making sure your team understands what you expect of them, explaining how their roles fit into overall company priorities, and asking them about their own goals and priorities.
+It’s important that your employees know they can talk to you when they have a problem or a question, but you can also motivate them by regularly reaching out to them.
+That means making sure your team understands what you expect of them, explaining how their roles fit into overall company priorities, and asking them about their own goal setting and priorities.

 Few things kill motivation like micromanagement.
 If you’re constantly hovering over employees and second-guessing their choices, they’re not going to feel like they can make any decisions on their own.
 That’s why, once your employees know your expectations and have the right training, it’s best to get out of the way and let them do their jobs.
 Do what you can to structure projects so that employees have more autonomy and involvement in important decisions from beginning to end.

 Respondents to the survey ranked friendly coworkers second only to supportive managers as contributors to satisfaction on the job.
-If you have negative employees, put policies and supervision in place to lessen the damage these people can cause.
+If you have negative employees, put policies and supervision in place to manage the most annoying workplace behavior.